lucastosetto/kryptex/README.md

 **Environment Variables:**
 - `PORT` - HTTP server port (default: 8080)
 - `EVAL_INTERVAL_SECONDS` - Signal evaluation interval in seconds (default: 0 = disabled)
-- `SYMBOLS` - Comma-separated list of symbols to evaluate (default: "BTC")
+- `SYMBOLS` - Comma-separated list of symbols to evaluate (required when `EVAL_INTERVAL_SECONDS > 0`)

+**Configuration File:**
+- Create a `config.json` file in the working directory to customize category weights and other settings (see `config.example.json` for a template)
+- The configuration is automatically loaded if the file exists

 **Examples:**